How Much Does A Dental Bridge Cost With Insurance?

 How long do dental bridges last?

-Dental bridges can last for many years, but they will eventually need to be replaced.
+Dental bridges can last many years, but they will eventually need replacement.
 The lifespan of a dental bridge depends on how well it is cared for and how much wear and tear it experiences.
-With proper care, most dental bridges will last between five and seven years.
+Most dental bridges will last between five and seven years with proper care.

 Is it hard to eat or speak with a dental bridge?